-- This recruitment will remain open until the position is filled.
-Applications received by March 3, 2020 will be given first consideration.
+- This recruitment will remain open until the position is filled

-Department of Adult and Juvenile Detention (DAJD), in partnership with Seattle & King County Public Health, is looking for Medical Assistants who have a strong interest in working with our community's youth in a detention setting.
-As a Medical Assistant in Public Health, we strive to provide the highest quality of care through a trauma-informed lens.
+Department of Adult and Juvenile Detention (DAJD), is looking for a Medical Assistant who have a strong interest in working with our community's youth in a detention setting.
+As a Medical Assistant - we strive to provide the highest quality of care through a trauma-informed lens.
 If this type of practice speaks to your passion, then we encourage you to apply!

-We are accepting applications to fill one (1) part-time (20 hours/week) Career Service Medical Assistant position.
+We are accepting applications to fill two part-time (20 hours/week) Career Service Medical Assistant positions.

 ABOUT THE POSITION: Medical Assistants are responsible for clinical duties, office management, and health screening under the clinical direction of the shift Registered Nurse.
 Medical Assistants perform paraprofessional-level Medical Assistant – certified/registered duties in the secured perimeter at King County Juvenile Detention Facility.
 Youth detained at our facility are generally here due to alleged new offenses or failure to abide by court ordered stipulations.